sfdxb7/gitmcp-copier/README.md

 ## Privacy

-GitMCP doesn't store any personally identifiable information or queries.
+GitMCP is deeply conscious of its users' privacy.
+It doesn't require identification and doesn't store any personally identifiable information or queries.

+GitMCP only grants access to content that is already publicly available.
+Before accessing any Github Pages site, it checks for robots.txt rules and follows the directives set by site owners, allowing them to opt out.

 ## Contributing